dan7800/VulnerableAndroidAppOracle/Vulnerabilities/DataOverHTTP/README.md

 3. Our project will look like this when we are finished with the layout.
 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/DataOverHTTP/image5.png" alt="Image">
 To do this, we will update activity_main.xml with the code below.
 The activity_main.xml file can be found under “res/layout” in the folders in the panel to the left.
-Click the “Text” tab, found in the middle near the bottom of the window to see the text view of the XML file.
+Click the “Text” tab, found at the bottom of the window next to Design view to see the text view of the XML file.
 By default, it shows you the Design view first, which is what’s currently visible in the picture above.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>